alastairmoody-madeye/Engineering-Ladders/EngineeringManager.md

 * **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
 * **Owns**: owns the production operation and monitoring of the system and is aware of its SLAs
-* **Manages**: manages the team members' career, expectations, performance and level of happiness
+* **Manages**: manages team member's career, expectations, performance with and eye towards job satisfaction and productivity and company alignment
 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 * **One Team**: makes an impact on the whole team, not just on specific parts of it